fledge-iot/fledge/docs/processing_data.rst

 Reordering Filters
 ~~~~~~~~~~~~~~~~~~

-Using the flow based pipeline editor the process of reordering filters within a pipeline is simply a case of clicking and dragging the filter you wish to move it.
+Using the flow based pipeline editor the process of reordering filters within a pipeline is simply a case of clicking and dragging the filter you wish to move.

 +-----------------+
 | |flow_dragging| |